 If your room is already large and you want to make it feel more cozy, feel free to experiment with darker colors on the ceiling.

 If you’ve decided to roll your ceiling, make sure to select the correct roller cover for the job.

 When painting textured or rough ceilings, use a larger napped roller.
-1/2 inch to 3/4 inch nap will work best.
+A 1/2 inch to 3/4 inch nap will work best.
 The thicker the nap, the faster your job will be.

-When painting smooth ceilings, use a a short napped roller.
+When painting smooth ceilings, use a short napped roller.
 Sometimes a 1/2 inch nap will do the trick, but you may want to opt for a 3/8 inch nap for really fine work.

 I always recommend a “white” roller cover.
 Every manufacturer makes this type and calls them by different names.
-They are most often described as “woven fabric” or “woven fibre” roller covers and are almost always white in color.
+They are most often described as “woven fabric” or “woven fiber” roller covers and are almost always white in color.
 This type of roller is superior because it doesn’t shed.
 Cheaper roller naps will leave hairs in your finished work.